Eight Tips To Make A Relationship Work With A "High-Maintenance" Woman

 Set clear boundaries

 Setting boundaries in a relationship can be a healthy step.
 It can be a sign that you care about the relationship, as well as a sign of self-respect.
 Setting healthy limits can increase positive interactions and discourage negative ones.
-For instance, if a partner regularly expects that a trip or a meal or something that you do should be perfect (things rarely are) and the experience falls short, you could let them know that you’ll listen to them voice their opinion for a minute, but that you will not listen to unproductive, lengthy criticism, complaints, or pouting.
+For instance, if a partner regularly expects that a trip or a meal or something that you do should be perfect (things rarely are) and the experience falls short of their high standards, you could let them know that you’ll listen to them voice their opinion for a minute, but that you will not listen to unproductive, lengthy criticism, complaints, or pouting.
 More importantly, you might set boundaries regarding your responsibility for their happiness.
 You can do your best to respect them and satisfy them and meet their needs, wants, and expectations, but ultimately, your partner is the only one who can manage how they feel.

 Discuss the realities of time, resources, and expectations